tcharding/tobin.cc/content/blog/apprenticeship.md

 And on into the Kernel
 ----------------------

-Mid January 2017 was linux.conf.au in Gelong.
+Mid January 2017 was linux.conf.au in Geelong.
 And, as was now customary, attendance got me super psyched on Kernel development.
 On returning from the conference I dropped work on algorithms and started Kernel programming.
 This included re-reading Linux Device Drivers [CRK05] and making a (short lived)